Create a single directory

 touch

-Create empty files or update their access/modification timestamps.
+Create empty files or update their access and modification timestamps.

 cp